-Advanced Detection Systems conducts Verification Services on any make/model metal detection system or equipment
+Advanced Detection Systems conducts Verification, Validation, and Calibration Services on any make/model metal detection system or equipment

 Metal detector monitoring, validation, verification and calibration….what do these terms mean and what’s pertinent as your strive for proper use of your investment in metal detection equipment?

 Monitoring – The daily procedure you have in place to confirm and document that your metal detectors are detecting ferrous, non-ferrous and stainless steel particles specified in the metal detector section of your HACCP (Hazard Analysis and Critical Control Point) plan; for instance, passing test wands through the detector with product every two hours.